Surfshark is a VPN service we found to be a breath of fresh air in the VPN world. It is ruthless with its performance and ensures user privacy.

 The service can automatically connect every time, or if only when the network is unknown.
 It can also ask what to do, or you can set it to take no action at all.

-Surfshark’s comes with an effective kill switch; this though does need enabling which you can easily do from the settings menu.
+Surfshark comes with a useful kill switch; this, though, does need enabling, which you can easily do from the settings menu.

 This disables internet access for any apps connecting until your VPN connection connects again.

-The CleanWeb feature will block ads, trackers and any malicious links.
-Although useful, during testing, it was still found that dedicated browser extensions were more effective, and offer more control.
+The CleanWeb feature will block ads, trackers, and any malicious links.
+Although useful, during testing, it was still found that dedicated browser extensions were more effective and offered more control.